mike-culp/openvuln-psirt-reporter/README.md

 A Python tool for querying Cisco PSIRT advisories using the Cisco OpenVuln API and generating structured CSV reports filtered by configurable product groups.

-The tool retrieves Cisco security advisories, classifies them by product family, and produces an operationally useful CSV report containing CVEs, severity, affected products, and advisory metadata.
+The tool retrieves Cisco security advisories, classifies them by product family, enriches them with CISA Known Exploited Vulnerabilities (KEV) intelligence, and produces an operationally useful CSV report containing CVEs, severity, affected products, and advisory metadata.

 This tool is intended for security engineers, vulnerability management teams, and operations teams who need quick visibility into Cisco security advisories affecting their environment.